IWibawa/NutriPro/Project Plan.md

 ### 1.1 Project Objectives

+Food Nutritional Database is used for a variety of purposes including standards development, nutrition labelling, research on diet and disease, education and to help consumers make better informed food choices. the main project objectives are:
+- To serve the requirments of the potential users
+- Work cost-effective and with timeframe for editions
+- Consult with all stakeholder and interested parties and users
+- Provided continues access of all users to the outputs
+- Disseminate program widely

+Nutirital Database Programs Objectives
-Name: Food Search
+1. Name: Food Search
    Description: Enable users to search for foods by name and display all the nutritional information;

-Name: Nutrition Breakdown
+2. Name: Nutrition Breakdown
    Description: Enable users to select one food, and display pie charts & bar graphs showing the breakdown of different nutrients for the selected food.

-Name: Nutrition Range Filter
+3. Name: Nutrition Range Filter
    Description: Enable users to select one of nutrition and input minimum & maximum values, and the tool will display a list of foods that fall within those ranges.

-Name: Nutrition Level Filter
+4. Name: Nutrition Level Filter
    Description: Enable users to filter foods by nutritional content levels—low, mid, and high—including fat, protein, carbohydrates, sugar, and nutritional density.
-The three levels are defined as follows:
+The three levels are defined as
+   follows:
          Low: Less than 33% of the highest value.
          Mid: Between 33% and 66% of the highest value.
          High: Greater than 66% of the highest value.

-Additional feature: you will need to come up with an appropriate feature for analysing and visualising this dataset.
-Name: ?
-Description: ?
+5. Standard Procedures are in line with international guildlines
+6. Integrated in an international network
+7. Document all data
+8. Systematically be able to explain your data and data choices.
+9. Laugauge (English, Chinese, Japanese)
+10. Food Identification (classification/description)
+11. Food Numbering (indicating food groups and swquential numbering within)
+12.

 ### 1.2 Project Stakeholders

 In a nutrition database, stakeholders play crucial roles in ensuring the effective collection, management, and utilization of nutrition-related data.
 Here are some key stakeholders typically involved:
+Internal Stakeholder
+1. **Company Executives**:
+2. **IT Team (Programmers)**:
+3. **Marketing Team**:
+4. **Software Developers**:
+5.

+External Stakeholders
 1. **Government Agencies**: These include health departments, agricultural ministries, and education departments that use the data for policy-making and program implementation.
 2. **Non-Governmental Organizations (NGOs)**: NGOs often contribute data, help in data collection, and use the database to plan and monitor their nutrition programs.
 3. **Healthcare Providers**: Hospitals, clinics, and community health workers provide essential data on nutritional status and outcomes.